rigbytrash/csRevision/README.md

 KNOWN BUGS:
-<li>The typewriter animation effect will cause a crash when the form is refreshed too quickly mid-animation; this has to do with the wanted text being only half grabbed but the length is still registered as the old one, so an out of bounds error occurs.</li>

 <li>The order of buttons in the main menu is seemingly random: when the program is being compiled it is coming up with its own order, rather than following the code in a linear manner</li>
-<li>When opening and closing the same subform too many times the program crashes.
-This is due to the way the form is disposed of</li>